Smithfield Foods pork plant faces OSHA fine from outbreak

 OSHA conducted an investigation that spanned months as it conducted 60 interviews and reviewed over 20,000 pages of documents, according to Lombardo.
 She blamed coronavirus infections in Sioux Falls for causing the outbreak at the plant

-Employees at the plant have said Smithfield did not do enoug h to prevent inspections in the plant, where workers labored elbow-to-elbow as they processed nearly 5% of the country’s pork.
+Employees at the plant have said Smithfield did not do enough to prevent infections in the plant, where workers labored elbow-to-elbow as they processed nearly 5% of the country’s pork.
 The union at the plant, the United Food and Commercial Workers, has said that it had been attempting to negotiate for more coronavirus protections leading up to the outbreak.
 After cases kept accumulating, Smithfield shuttered its plan t for nearly three weeks.

+But large outbreaks at meatpacking plants across the nation soon followed.
+The United Food and Commercial Workers, the largest union representing meatpacking employees, has counted 122 meatpacking worker deaths.

+Marc Perrone, the president of United Food and Commercial Workers, argued the fine did not go far enough to punish a company that makes billions of dollars in a year.

 OSHA began investigating Smithfield’s Sioux Falls plant on April 20, shortly after a team from the Centers for Disease Control and Prevention toured the facility to offer recommendations on how meatpacking plants could operate during the pandemic.